vadym-shukurov/management-and-culture/management/1-on-1-framework.md

 **Opening Question:**
 - "How are you *actually* doing?"

-**Why it matters:** People aren't just employees—they're humans with lives outside work.
+**Why it matters:** People aren't just employees-they're humans with lives outside work.
 Starting here builds trust and psychological safety.

 ---